qiyitang71/jpf-visual/README.md

 # jpf-visual

-This project aims to provide a visualization tool for JPF.
+This project aims to provide a visualization tool for JPF (https://babelfish.arc.nasa.gov/hg/jpf/jpf-core).
 The current JPF can show the programme trace leading to a property violation, e.g. deadlock.
-The new panel, which is built upon jpf-shell, will visualize the programme trace to help understand the nature of failures and properties .
+The new panel, which is built upon jpf-shell (https://babelfish.arc.nasa.gov/hg/jpf/jpf-shell), will visualize the programme trace to help understand the nature of failures and properties .

 ## How to Download
 You can obtain the source code of the jpf-visual using Mecurial (hg):